Central Biathlon benefits Rowership Fund

 Donations to the John F. Hammond Rowership Fund can be sent in care of Central Catholic High School, 4720 Fifth Ave., Pittsburgh, PA 15213.

-Marty Stewart is a freelance writer.
+Karen Kadilak is a freelance writer.